lymarrie/hugo-yext-sites/content/tutorial/create-site.md

 ##### Before you begin
 You will need a Yext account to go through this tutorial.
 Don't have one?
-Sign up for a free Yext account [here](yext.com)
+Sign up for a free Yext account [here](yext.com).

 ##### Step 1.
-Clone the Yext Sites Starter Repo
+Clone the Yext Sites starter repo
 Yext lets you link a Github repository to your Yext account for continous deployment.
 Each time you push to your Github repo, Yext will deploy your latest commit.

 Create a new repo in your Github account and clone the Yext Starter repo.